gabriel-guelfi/acmevita/README.md

 ---

 ## Running the Application
-1. From a terminal, navigate to application's root folder:
+1. From a terminal, navigate to the application's root folder:
 ```shell
 cd /foo/bar/acmevita
 ```